Norse mythology: Gods and other beings

 The god Thor wades through a river, while the Æsir ride across the bridge, Bifröst, in an illustration by Lorenz Frølich (1895).

 Central to accounts of Norse mythology are the plights of the gods and their interaction with various other beings, such as with the jötnar, who may be friends, lovers, foes, or family members of the gods.
 Numerous gods are mentioned in the source texts.
 As evidenced by records of personal names and place names, the most popular god among the Scandinavians during the Viking Age was Thor the thunder god, who is portrayed as unrelentingly pursuing his foes, his mountain-crushing, thunderous hammer Mjölnir in hand.
 In the mythology, Thor lays waste to numerous jötnar who are foes to the gods or humanity, and is wed to the beautiful, golden-haired goddess Sif.

 The god Odin is also frequently mentioned in surviving texts.
 One-eyed, wolf- and raven-flanked, with a spear in hand, Odin pursues knowledge throughout the nine realms.
-In an act of self-sacrifice, Odin is described as having hung himself upside-down for nine days and nights on the cosmological tree Yggdrasil to gain knowledge of the runic alphabet, which he passed on to humanity; he is also associated closely with death, wisdom, and poetry.
+In an act of self-sacrifice, Odin is described as having hanged himself upside-down for nine days and nights on the cosmological tree Yggdrasil to gain knowledge of the runic alphabet, which he passed on to humanity; he is also associated closely with death, wisdom, and poetry.
 Odin is portrayed as the ruler of Asgard, and leader of the Aesir.
 Odin's wife is the powerful goddess Frigg who can see the future but tells no one, and together they have a beloved son, Baldr.
 After a series of dreams had by Baldr of his impending death, his death is engineered by Loki, and Baldr thereafter resides in Hel, a realm ruled over by an entity of the same name.